apache/cassandra-java-driver/manual/mapper/entities/README.md

 Each concrete class must be annotated with [@Entity] and abstract classes and interfaces must not use this annotation.

-Scanning priority is driven by proximity to the [@Entity] class and within the same level classes are given priority over interfaces.
-To control how the class hierarchy is scanned, annotate classes with [@HierarchyScanStrategy].

 Here is an example of a polymorphic mapping:

 ```java